 Andrew Miller pointed out that the Andaz property went through a rezoning process.
 There was a third story element proposed on the East side against residential areas.
-The third story element was not viewed as favorable and removed story element as long as the neighbors of the property were as well.
+The third story element was not viewed as favorable and removed.

 Commissioner Lewis thought there was a tentative solution for the third story as it was not to be used for residents but a guest amenity.
 On the north side of the property may be a better place for a coffee shop eliminating the need for a third story.
 He felt the issue could be reviewed and determine the best solution for all parties.